davidvuong/docker-compose-bp/README.md

 ## Debuggin SQS queues

-You can inspect SQS queues during runtime via boto3:
+You can inspect SQS queues during runtime via boto3 (on your host):

 ```bash
 pip install boto3